gregmsanderson/fly-live-beats/docs/7-aws-which-compute-service.md

 socket "/live", Phoenix.LiveView.Socket, websocket: [connect_info: [session: @session_options]], longpoll: [connect_info: [session: @session_options]]
 ```

-However this app _also_ uses the WebSocket for uploading .mp3 files.
+However even if we do those changes, the Live Beats app _also_ uses the WebSocket for uploading .mp3 files.
 That breaks when using long polling.
 You will see it throws an error when it parses the data.
-As such App Runner is not a suitable service for _this_ app in its current form.
+As such App Runner really is not a suitable service for _this_ app in its current form.
 But it may be for yours.